 Emergency Dentist Near Me

 If you or your family member is experiencing an emergency, do not hesitate to call 911 immediately.
 If possible, it may be easier to take them to an emergency room yourself.
-If you or your family member is dealing with a dental emergency that is not life threatening, then you can call your local emergency dental office.
+If you or your family member is dealing with an emergency dentist dumfries va that is not life threatening, then you can call your local emergency dental office.
 An emergency dentist will be able to help you address:

 Finding Emergency Dental Care